10 Things to Do in St. Andrews: From Historic Charm to Natural Wonders

 Explore Local Museums

-If you are looking for things to do in St. Andrews to learn about the local history, start with a visit to the Panama City Publishing Museum.
+If you are looking for things to do in St. Andrews that connect you to the history of this place, start at the Panama City Publishing Museum.
 This historic brick building once housed the printing presses for the area’s earliest newspapers, including the St. Andrews Bay News.
-Inside, you will find original equipment, restored workspaces, and guided tours that walk you through the story of George and Lillian West, the couple who ran the press and helped shape the local community.
-The presses still run today during live demonstrations, and the small shop sells printed keepsakes made on-site.
+Inside, original equipment and restored workspaces bring the story of George and Lillian West to life.
+Together, the couple ran the press and helped shape the local community for generations.
+The presses still run today during live demonstrations, and the small shop sells printed keepsakes made on site.

-Just across the street, the Native Spirit Museum and Gallery offers another view of local history.
+Just across the street, the Native Spirit Museum and Gallery offers another layer of local history.
 The exhibits highlight Native American culture in the Florida Panhandle with a collection of tools, artwork, and everyday objects used by Indigenous communities throughout the region.
-There’s even a section for kids gifts, plus a gallery space where visitors can shop for authentic handmade crafts.
-It is a quiet, meaningful stop—and one that connects the past to the present in a very real way.
+A gallery space offers authentic handmade crafts to take home, and the museum is a quiet, meaningful stop that connects the past to the present in a very real way.

 Visit the Waterfront Park Oaks by the Bay